 The logic behind Emerson’s apparent disparaging of reading is the logic of a person who expects his reading to be useful above all.
 “Do not attempt to be a great reader,” Emerson tells Woodbury.
 “And read for facts and not only by the bookful.
 You must know about ownership in facts.
 What another sees and tells you is not yours, but his.”
 The reader is take only what really suits him.
 Emerson tells Woodbury that he ought to “learn to divine books, to feel those that you want without wasting much time over them.
 Remember you must know only the excellent of all that has been presented.
 But often a chapter is enough.
 The glance reveals what the gaze obscures.”

-Not scholarly advice (maybe American scholarly advice), but then the history of literature and thought probably bears Emerson out in this.
-I am often struck by how little the great writers read of even their supposed sources.
+This is not scholarly advice (maybe it is American scholarly advice), but then the history of literature and thought probably supports Emerson’s provocation.
+I have sometimes noticed how little the great writers read of even their supposed sources.
 Joyce barely read Aquinas before getting an aesthetic theory out of him, and Borges’s learning was “literally encyclopedic,” which is to say that he got much of it out of encyclopedias (see here).
-Even among critics or scholars or philosophers, Emerson’s recommendation may have the ring of truth; I have known distinguished commenters on literary theory and the like who have said things like, I can’t read Heidegger or Adorno means nothing to me, even though they publish professionally on topics in those thinkers’ traditions.
-Nobody can read everything, and all of us have gathered knowledge and impressions from disparate sources (speaking of Adorno, have I read every word of Minima Moralia?—not at all, and yet I feel I know it).
-I recall that the aforementioned Borges compared Ulysses to a city, which one may know intimately even though one never visits certain of its streets.
+Even among critics, scholars, or philosophers, Emerson’s recommendation may have the ring of truth.
+I have known distinguished commenters on literary theory and the like who have said things like, “I can’t read Heidegger,” or “Adorno means nothing to me,” even though they publish professionally on topics in those thinkers’ traditions.
+Nobody can read everything, and all of us have gathered knowledge and impressions from disparate sources.
+The aforementioned Borges compared Ulysses to a city, which one may know intimately even though one never visits certain of its streets.

 —the emphasis on the writer as expressive being and the consequent demotion of tradition as a deciding factor in his or her education;

-2. the focus on the artistic process rather than the artistic product;
+—the focus on the artistic process rather than the artistic product;

-3. the belief that the near-at-hand is more appropriate subject matter than the exotic (i.e., the advice to write about yourself and your times, rather than ancient Egypt or outer space);
+—the belief that the near-at-hand is more appropriate subject matter than the exotic (i.e., the advice to write about yourself and your times, rather than ancient Egypt or outer space);

-4. the aesthetic standard of authenticity, both of the writer’s personal experience and of the work, considered as the unfinished and unfinishable result of an undetermined process;
+—the aesthetic standard of authenticity, both of the writer’s personal experience and of the work, considered as the unfinished and unfinishable result of an undetermined process;

-5. the elevation of the sentence, rather than the paragraph, as the smallest indivisible constituent element of a literary composition;
+—the elevation of the sentence, rather than the paragraph, as the smallest indivisible constituent element of a literary composition;

-and probably some I’m forgetting.
 Whether he meant to or not, Richardson has written an encrypted intellectual history of creative writing as an autonomous discipline, with Emerson as its founder.
 As such, his book may function as a blessedly brief and suggestive companion to the exhaustive scholarly version, Mark McGurl’s The Program Era—a book I have “read” only in Emersonian glances, but with which Emerson emboldens me to say I am nevertheless quite familiar.